ApolloScapeAuto/dataset-api/trajectory_prediction/readme.md

 ./test_eval_data/prediction_gt.txt is just for testing the code which is not the real ground truth.
 Please submit your result to the leaderboard to get true error.
 ./test_eval_data/prediction_result.txt is one example for submitted result.
 ```

+During the evaluation in this challenge, we treat the first two types, small vehicle and big vehicle, as one type (vehicle).
+However, please keep the original type IDs during the training and prediction, we will merge the first two types in our evaluation scripts.
+In this challenge, the data from the first three seconds in each sequence is given as input data, the task is to predict trajectories of objects for the next three seconds.
+The objects used in evaluation are the objects that appear in the last frame of the first three seconds.
+The errors between predicted locations and the ground truth of these objects are then computed.

 ## Submission of data format
 Submit your result for online evaluation here: [Submit](http://apolloscape.auto/submit.html)